gaetanBloch/angular-project/README.md

 The application was made using Angular 9, Bootstrap and Firebase as a backend.
 It consists on a list of recipes and a shopping list.

+The last implementation of the application is using [Redux](https://redux.js.org/) to manage the overall state of the application.

-The application was deployed on firebase, to access it, click [here](https://angular-project-11f6f.web.app).
+**The application was deployed on firebase, to access it, click [here](https://angular-project-11f6f.web.app).**

 ## Running Application Process on your computer